Warren Spector: Ion Storm

 In 1996, Spector was about to sign a contract with EA to do an unannounced project (which was revealed to be a "Command & Conquer Role-Playing Game") when he got a call from John Romero to join him at Ion Storm; Romero persuaded Spector by offering him the chance to make the game of his dreams with no creative interference and a big marketing budget.
 Spector later agreed.
 In 1997 he founded Ion Storm's Austin development studio, and his "dream project" later became the award-winning action/RPG called Deus Ex.
 As Ion Storm studio director, he oversaw development of Deus Ex: Invisible War (2003) and Thief: Deadly Shadows (2004).
 In 2004, Spector left Ion Storm to "pursue personal interests outside the company".
 Ion Storm was closed by owners Eidos Interactive in February 2005.

 Disney

-In 2005, it was announced that he had established a new studio Junction Point Studios.
-Somewhere between the end of 2005 and mid-2007, Junction Point Studios and Warren worked on an additional Episode for Half-Life 2 that was ultimately cancelled by Valve.
-A job advertisement for the studio called for artists for a game that has "classic Hollywood cartoons" featuring "cartoon mice, cats and wabbits".
-On July 13, 2007, it was announced that Disney Interactive had acquired Junction Point Studios.
+In 2005 he established Junction Point Studios.
+Somewhere between the end of 2005 and mid-2007, Junction Point Studios and Spector worked on a third episode for Half-Life 2; this was ultimately cancelled by Valve.
+In July 2007, Disney Interactive acquired Junction Point Studios.
 His first project with Disney Interactive was a project involving Disney characters, titled Epic Mickey.
 The game is steampunk-themed and designed exclusively for the Wii; the game was released in 2010.

-In January 2013, it was announced that Warren Spector had left Disney Interactive following the closure of Junction Point Studios.
+Disney closed Junction Point Studios in January 2013, and Spector left the company.